As of July 1, 2016, members of the State Rehabilitation Council include:

-William Sinwell - State Workforce Investment Board
+Matthew Hillen - State Workforce Innovation Board

-Camille Caffarelli - Blind Services Planning Council
+Charlene Elder - Blind Services Planning Council

-William Gorman - Statewide Independent Living Council
+Sarah Durbin - Statewide Independent Living Council

-Kris is serving as the Department of Human Services, Division of Rehabilitation Services (DHS/DRS) Interim Director.
+Kris is serving as the Department of Human Services, Division of Rehabilitation Services (DHS/DRS) Director.
 Kris has been a devoted civil servant of the State of Illinois for the past 25 years and has previously served as the interim director and the associate director of DRS.
 She was selected as one of two individuals by the Illinois Vocational Rehabilitation Administration to participate in a two-year Academy for Executive Leadership and most recently has served as DRS' administrator of the Community Reintegration Program and also as administrator of the Vocational Rehabilitation support unit.
 Kris is a graduate of the Illinois State University with a Bachelor's in Education, specializing in Deafness/Hard of Hearing.